eclipse-archived/ceylon-lang.org/community/index.md

 ---
 # #{page.title}

-Eclipse Ceylon is an Eclipse project sponsored and supported by Red Hat.
-Like other things Red Hat sponsors, it's first and foremost an open source community project.
+Eclipse Ceylon is an Eclipse Project.
+Like other Eclipse Projects, it's first and foremost an open source community project.

 ## Stack Overflow